Brand name of the company that manufactures the device.

 Sensors vary in type and purpose.
 They increase the overall functionality of the device, in which they are integrated.

-Aperture (f-stop number) indicates the size of the lens diaphragm opening, which controls the amount of light reaching the image sensor.
-The lower the f-stop number, the larger the diaphragm opening is.
+The aperture (f-stop number) indicates the size of the lens diaphragm opening, which controls the amount of light reaching the image sensor.
+The lower the f-stop number, the larger the diaphragm opening is, hence, the more light reaches the sensor.
+Usually, the f-stop number specified is the one that corresponds to the maximum possible diaphragm opening.

 |2592 x 1944 pixels|